 Highlights:

 Highlights include breathtaking overlooks, serene waterfalls, and captivating caves.
+Visitors can enjoy a scenic walk through the woods, passing by vibrant wildflowers and lush vegetation that showcase the area’s diverse plant life.
 For an exhilarating experience, tackle the trails that lead down the hand-built stone staircases—great for those seeking a peaceful yet adventurous hike.

 Tips for Your Hike:

 This trail offers limited shade in some areas—wear a hat, and pack a water bottle to stay hydrated.
+Be aware that certain sections of the trail have loose gravel, so use caution and consider bringing walking sticks for better footing, especially on steeper inclines.
+You may also encounter a scenic creek along the trail; if a creek crossing is required, waterproof shoes will help keep your feet dry.
 Also, bring a flashlight if you plan to explore the caves.

 5. White River Valley Trail System